angtft/RAxMLGroveScripts/README.md

-For the figures below we filtered the outliers for each of the displayed columns using [Tukey's fences](https://en.wikipedia.org/wiki/Outlier#Tukey's_fences).

 ## Some Figures
 For the figures below we filtered the outliers for each of the displayed columns using [Tukey's fences](https://en.wikipedia.org/wiki/Outlier#Tukey's_fences).